vasilisgee/capture-screen-extension/README.md

 ## Features

 **Three capture modes**
-- **Viewport** — captures exactly what's visible in the browser window, scrollbar excluded
+- **Viewport** — captures exactly what's visible in the browser window, scrollbar excluded.
+Uses `chrome.tabs.captureVisibleTab()`.
-- **Region** — drag to select any area of the page with a live size indicator
+- **Region** — drag to select any area of the page with a live size indicator.
+Uses `chrome.tabs.captureVisibleTab()` after selection, with canvas cropping applied to the result.
-- **Full page** — captures the entire scrollable document via Chrome DevTools Protocol (`Page.captureScreenshot` with `captureBeyondViewport`)
+- **Full page** — captures the entire scrollable document.
+Uses `chrome.debugger` to attach CDP to the active tab and calls `Page.captureScreenshot` with `captureBeyondViewport: true` and `Emulation.setDeviceMetricsOverride` to expand the render surface to the full document dimensions.

 **Two output modes**
 - **Download** — saves as PNG with optional frame compositing applied